vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 These are two alternative ways to approach this problem:

-1- Create a trigger word detection system to detect the Epileptic Cry.
+1- Train a trigger word detection model to detect the Epileptic Cry.
 "Hey Google" and "Hey Siri" are examples of well known trigger words.<br>
-2- Train a model to detect seizure poses in the same way that models are trained to detect deaf sign language signs.
+2- Train a model to detect seizure poses in the same way that models are trained to detect deaf sign language signs or to differentiate between cats and dogs.

 <br>